Litigation & Disputes

 The Three Statutory Variants of Turkish Concordat

 Turkish law recognises three concordat structures.
 Ordinary concordat (adi konkordato) is the standard pre-bankruptcy procedure deployed by going concerns and is the variant most relevant to MNCs and HNWI principals.
 Concordat after bankruptcy (iflastan sonra konkordato) operates within an open bankruptcy estate and is rarely deployed in cross-border scenarios.
-Concordat through asset abandonment (malvarlığının terki suretiyle konkordato) transfers the debtor's assets to creditors for managed liquidation, functioning as a hybrid restructuring-liquidation vehicle.
+Concordat through asset abandonment (malvarlığının terki suretiyle konkordato) does not transfer ownership of anything to the creditors: under Article 309/a it confers on them the power to dispose of the debtor's assets, or to transfer all or part of those assets to a third party, and the creditors exercise their rights through concordat liquidators and a creditors' committee — a hybrid restructuring-liquidation vehicle.
 Selecting the correct variant at the outset is a strategic decision that materially affects creditor recovery and director liability exposure.

 The Procedural Architecture: From Filing to Court Ratification